Hurry up and start winning with 50 freispiele no deposit at our casino. Limited supply!

 The Georgia Department of Education submitted its ESSA plan to the U.S. Department of Education for review and approval.
 (September 18) Read it here.

 It is time to do your homework!
 We have long supported the implementation of the higher Georgia Performance Standards in our classrooms.
+Go to the site and get 50 freispiele book of dead ohne einzahlung 2020 at our casino.
+Limited supply!
 We believe we are seeing results across the state.
 Now theres something new for you to learn about.

 People arent talking much about the Common Core anymore even politicians but now the discussion has moved to ESSA. the Every Student Succeeds Act.
 The bi-partisan measure was signed into law by President Barack Obama in December 2015.
 It is designed to lessen federal influence.
 All states have now submitted their plans.
 Some have already been approved and Georgia now waits to learn whether our plan needs more work or is ready to be implemented.